CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 A business or institution that is responsible for developing and building the application that is required to have an accompanying SBOM document.
 Management is expected to ensure that this assembled SBOM document describes the application as required by law.

+* Operates commercially
-* Does NOT publish Open Source
+* May publish Open Source
 * Has a project development life-cycle

 ### Manufacturer Environment